lolitaframework/documentation/README.md

 Lolita framework documentation
 ===
-Follow us on Twitter for updates: [@LolitaFramework](https://twitter.com/lolitaframework)
+Follow us on Twitter for updates: [@lolitaframework](https://twitter.com/lolitaframework)

+Folow us on Instagram: [@lolitaframework](https://www.instagram.com/lolitaframework/)

 ### Found an error in the documentation ?